Delete a Partition on a USB Drive in Windows 11/10

 Now, download and use this partition manager to remove partitions from the USB drive without effort.

-Open EaseUS Partition Master.
-Right-click on the desired partition and choose "Delete...".
+Step 1.
+Launch EaseUS Partition Master, on Partition Manager section, right-click on the desired partition and choose "Delete".

 Step 2.
-Confirm the message "Are you sure you want to delete the selected partition?" and click "OK".
+Confirm the message "Do you want to delete the selected partition?" and click "Yes".

 If you delete one or more partitions and keep the one with data, you can extend the partition with space left after deletion.
 While If you delete all the partitions, you can directly create a partition on your USB drive.